 New technologies and software packages have recently been entering the mainstream triple-A games and entertainment industries.
 These procedural workflows are revolutionising the way 3D models are generated, making the production of high end 3D content more accessible than ever.
 This transformation is affecting the entire industry, with SME companies potentially being the biggest beneficiaries.

 Howest University's award-winning degree Digital Arts and Entertainment wishes to become a knowledge center for conceptual and applied research in the field of Procedural 3D.
 Towards this end we will launch our TETRA applied research project in collaboration with our industry partners and the Flemish government.
-We will start this 2-year project in October 2019.

 Procedural 3D is a broad concept.
 We will concentrate on four pillars: